supraja2710/Security/README.md

 ## Step 4.
 Default super user account

 Super user account: Default user name is admin and 'quip2017' as password.
-  Super user can list all users,remove users and add users to the system from URL yourhost/camicSignup/index.html.
+Super user can change his/her password,list all users,remove users and add users from UI and MongoDB to the system from URL yourhost/camicSignup/index.html.